I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfilteracquirecontrol.md

 <p>None</p>

 ## -remarks
-<p>This function is an inline call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff560908">KsAcquireControl</a> with the appropriate typecasting.
-Minidrivers that manipulate the filter control mutex should call this function instead of calling <b>KsAcquireControl </b>directly.
-For more information, see <a href="NULL">Mutexes in AVStream</a>.</p>

-<p>This function is an inline call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff560908">KsAcquireControl</a> with the appropriate typecasting.
+<p>This function is an inline call to <a href="..\ks\nf-ks-ksacquirecontrol.md">KsAcquireControl</a> with the appropriate typecasting.
 Minidrivers that manipulate the filter control mutex should call this function instead of calling <b>KsAcquireControl </b>directly.
 For more information, see <a href="NULL">Mutexes in AVStream</a>.</p>

 ## -requirements
 <table>